pranomostro/libbase64/README.md

 libbase64 is a simple library providing base64 en- and decoding in the myrddin programming language.

-More information about the individual functions can be foundd in the manpages base64.encode.3, base64.decode.3, base64.elen.3 and base64.dlen.3.
+More information about the individual functions can be found in the manpages base64.encode.3, base64.decode.3, base64.elen.3 and base64.dlen.3.